 Complying with the PWA 1996, such as giving the appropriate notice to the adjoining owner(s).

-Carrying out the works to which the notice relates (the works must start within 12 months of the notice).
+Carrying out the works to which the notice relates and starting those works within 12 months of the notice.

 Going on to the adjoining owner's land to carry out its works, provided at least 14 days notice is given.